 Director – Andrew Davis, Screenplay – Michael Bortman, Josh Friedman & J.F.
-Lawton, Story – Friedman, Arne Schmidt & Rick Seaman, Producers – Davis & Schmidt, Photography – Frank Tidy, Music – Jerry Goldsmith, Visual Effects Supervisor – Nick Davis, Visual Effects – Digital Domain (Supervisor – Pat McClung), Special Effects Supervisor – Roy Arbogast, Production Design – Maher Ahmad.
-Production Company – The Zanuck Co/Chicago Pacific Entertainment/Arne L. Schmidt
+Lawton, Story – Josh Friedman, Arne Schmidt & Rick Seaman, Producers – Andrew Davis & Arne Schmidt, Photography – Frank Tidy, Music – Jerry Goldsmith, Visual Effects Supervisor – Nick Davis, Visual Effects – Digital Domain (Supervisor – Pat McClung), Special Effects Supervisor – Roy Arbogast, Production Design – Maher Ahmad.
+Production Company – The Zanuck Co/Chicago Pacific Entertainment/Arne L. Schmidt.

 Keanu Reeves (Eddie Kisilavich), Morgan Freeman (Dr Paul Shannon), Rachel Weisz (Dr Lily Sinclair), Fred Ward (Agent Leon Ford), Brian Cox (Dr Lyman Collier), Nicholas Ruddell (Dr Alistair Barkley), Kevin Dunn (Agent Doyle), Joanna Cassidy (Maggie McDermott)